 In the Kubernetes world, there are two types of resources:

-- Compute resources, such as CPU (units) and memory (bytes)
+- Compute resources, such as CPU (units) and memory (bytes), which can be measured.

 - API resources, such as pods, services, etc., which are simply K8s objects.

 Quality of Service (QoS)

 By default, when you deploy a pod, the pod containers essentially consume whatever compute resources are available on that worker node instance.
 That’s great—we don’t have to worry about anything, then, right?